So what did they say? They suggested that companies should focus their crisis management on three pillars — or, as they called it, “buckets.”

 Bucket 3 – Long-term view

-Actually, this is a simple but very powerful advice.
-Now the scary part, according to McKinsey, is that most companies are only focused on the first bucket.
+Actually, this is simple but compelling advice.
+According to McKinsey, the scary part is that most companies are only focused on the first bucket.

 Although this advice is primarily related to company management in general, I genuinely believe that: